AndreasHuth/water-control/README.md

 - [x] PCB testing
    * failures due to wrong PIN mapping (ACD2 is not working with wifi!) :-(
    * LDR will NOT work.
+   * Jumper J2 /J3 / J4 will not work due to missing pull up (ESP32 does not support)
 - [ ] Check supply concept
 - [ ] Sensor testing
 - [ ] Implement / check OTA